Iskra Lawrence: Early life and education

-Lawrence was born in Wolverhampton and grew up in Kidderminster, Worcestershire from the age of 6 weeks.
+Lawrence was born on 11 September 1990 in Wolverhampton and grew up in Kidderminster, Worcestershire from the age of 6 weeks.
+Her name means 'spark' in most Slavic languages.

 Lawrence attended Holy Trinity School, Kidderminster, Malvern St James and then Bromsgrove School, was a competitive national swimmer, and was accepted into the UK National Youth Theatre at 15.
-Her name means 'spark' in most Slavic languages.

 Career

 Modelling

 Lawrence was the Global Role Model & a model for the lingerie line brand Aerie, a brand of intimate apparel from American Eagle Outfitters from 2014-2021 when she announced her departure via an Instagram on her feed.

 She has also modeled for the lingerie line brand Adore Me.

 After 13 years of modeling Lawrence completed her catwalk debut at New York Fashion Week for Chromat in 2016, and walked in L'Oréal's first fashion show at Paris Fashion week in October 2017.

 American Eagle Outfitters chose Lawrence along with five other millennials for their Fall 2017 jean campaign "The New American Jean", which makes use of unretouched images.

-In 2018 Lawrence was announced as a brand ambassador for Marina Rinaldi's Persona collection campaign.
+In 2018, Lawrence was announced as a brand ambassador for Marina Rinaldi's Persona collection campaign.

+In 2024, Iskra Lawrence was photographed as she walked in Cupshe's runway show during Miami Swim Week, as reported by People.
+Lawrence wore two different looks as she strutted down the catwalk — one featuring a white floral one-piece with ruffles on the shoulder.